Competitive Program - Please see the main programs tab here for important club information!

 Provincial Stream

 Provincial Stream includes teams in age groups 10 years and under, 12 years and under, 15 and under, 18 and under, and limited competitive.
-This program not only improves general fitness, strength, and swimming skills, but also provides athletes with knowledge about nutrition and develops goal setting and teamwork skills throughout the season.
-Teams practice between 4 and 10 hours per week depending on age and number of routines competed.
+This program not only improves general fitness, strength, and swimming skills, but also provides athletes with knowledge about nutrition and develops goal-setting and teamwork skills throughout the season.
+Teams practice between 4 and 10 hours per week depending on age and number of routines completed.

 Solos/Duets for Provincial Stream